HITSZ-NRSL/lidar_camera_calibrator/README.md

   We provide a script to get soft-synced LiDAR and camera data to calibrate.

-  Modify the topic names of Point cloud and image in the `get_sync_data.launch`, and press the `space` button in the terminal to save current synchronized data.
+  Modify **the topic names of Point cloud and image, as well as the output path** in the launch file `get_sync_data.launch`, and press the `space` button in the terminal to save current synchronized data.

   ```bash
   $ roslaunch lidar_camera_calibrator get_sync_data.launch